taniarascia/laconia/README.md

 ## Instructions

-0. Have Apache, MySQL, and PHP installed and running
+- Have Apache, MySQL, and PHP installed and running
-1. Point a server root to `/public`.
+- Point a server root to `/public`.
+- If using MAMP: add `export PATH=/Applications/MAMP/bin/php/php7.2.1/bin:$PATH` to `.bash_profile`.
-2. Run the `install.php` script to create the database.
+- Run `php install.php` in the root directory to create the database
-3. Run `composer install`.
+- Run `composer install`.
-4. Explore.
+- Explore.

 ## Features